doniq-e/RPS-GameScore-Tracker/README.md

 #### 🌟 Features: 🌟
 - Play 5 rounds of Rock, Paper, Scissors
 - First enter a name, then type ***'rock'***, ***'paper'***, ***'scissors'***, ***'help'*** (for instructions), or ***'game'*** (to see the leaderboard)
-- Win = 1 point, Tie = 0.5 points — final score is multiplied by 100
+- Win = 1 point, Tie = 0.5 points, final score is multiplied by 100
 - Uses CSV file I/O to save and update player scores
 - Displays an interactive Plotly bar chart to visualize player rankings